 - 6.2.
 It is important for the College to assess a student's tuition fees correctly.
-Students who have been under or over charged, owing to them not providing relevant information to allow the correct tuition fee to be charged when requested to do so, will automatically be charged the correct rate of tuition fee as assessed by the College.
+Students who have been under or over charged, where they have not provided relevant information when asked to calculate the correct fee, will automatically be charged the correct rate of tuition fee as assessed by the College.
 Tuition fees are charged annually at the rate set for each programme for the appropriate mode of study.
-In some circumstances the College may agree that a student can take a non-standard study load and they may be charged a different tuition fee.
-This tuition fee will normally be pro-rated to the credit being taken but in certain circumstances, which may relate either to the programme of study or the student, a different calculation may be required.
+In some circumstances, the College may agree that a student can take a non-standard study load and they may be charged a different tuition fee.
+This tuition fee will normally be prorated to the study credit load but in certain circumstances, which may relate either to the programme of study or the student, a different calculation may be required.
 All non-standard tuition fees are subject to the agreement of the Academic Registrar (or their nominee). - 6.3.
-If a student's study load is reduced by recognition of accredited prior learning (APL) the tuition fee may be adjusted.
-There is no additional fee chargeable for consideration of accredited prior credited learning (APCL), a fee may be charged for assessment of accredited prior experiential learning (APEL).
+If a student's study credit load is reduced by recognition of accredited prior learning (APL) the tuition fee may be adjusted.
+There is no additional fee chargeable for the consideration of accredited prior credited learning (APCL).
+The College may charge a fee to assess accredited prior experiential learning (APEL).
 See the Accreditation of Prior Learning Policy for more information.